mongodb/docs/source/reference/configuration-options.rst

    *Default:* 0

-   Set this value the diagnostic logging level for the :option:`mongod` instance.
+   Set this value the diagnostic logging level for the :program:`mongod` instance.
 Possible values, and their impact are as follows.

    =========  ===================================